dustinbowers/reverse-engineering-sandbox/README.md

 ## Usage

 The included scripts can be used to build and drop into a shell of the chosen sandbox container.

+The host `drive/` directory is mounted in the container at `/app/drive`

 #### Normal version
 - This includes most of the tools and libraries listed below
 - Build the container: `./build.sh`